dimitriszrv/dimitriszrv/README.md

 Skilled data engineer / software developer with expertise in automating processes through Python, including ETL workflows and task automation using Bash scripting.
 I have a strong background in SQL development, data warehousing, and reporting with tools such as Jaspersoft and Smartsheet.

-Additionally, I manage database and server maintenance, and project development using TYPO3 CMS (PHP, JavaScript, HTML, CSS).
+My technical expertise also spans database and server maintenance, along with project development using TYPO3 CMS (PHP, JavaScript, HTML, CSS).
-I am also proficient in automation testing, utilizing Playwright, Jenkins, Git, and TypeScript.
+Additionally, I am well-versed in automation testing, utilizing tools like Playwright, Jenkins, Git, and TypeScript to ensure high-quality, reliable software delivery.

-To deepen my cloud and data engineering expertise, I completed the [Data Engineering using AWS Analytics Services](https://www.udemy.com/course/data-engineering-using-aws-analytics-services) course on Udemy, which provided a solid foundation in AWS cloud services for data analytics.
+To deepen my knowledge of cloud computing and data engineering, I completed the [Data Engineering using AWS Analytics Services](https://www.udemy.com/course/data-engineering-using-aws-analytics-services) course on Udemy, which provided a solid foundation in AWS cloud services for data analytics.

-Currently, I am advancing my skills in Django & Flask to further enhance web application development capabilities.
+Currently, I am expanding my skill set in Django and Flask, with a focus on building efficient, scalable web applications.

 <!--<div align="center">
 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" height="200" width="100" />